Instruction Books & Drive belts are available

-ML210 Milling Head Toyo ML1 Miniature Precision Lathe Toyo ML2
+ML210 Milling Head Toyo ML1 Lathe Toyo ML2 Lathe

-Branded first simply as the "Toyo", the first lathe known to have been manufactured and sold by the Japanese Sakai Special Camera Mfg.
+Branded initially as the "Toyo", the first lathe known to have been manufactured and sold by the Japanese Sakai Special Camera Mfg.
 Co.
-Ltd. was the delightful and cleverly-engineered precision ML1 and it's facing version, the ML2.
-This lathe was designed and developed by Mr. Sakai during the early 1950s, not originally for sale, but to help with production of his large-format box cameras.
+Ltd. was the delightful and cleverly-engineered precision ML1 together with a most unusual (for its size) facing version, the ML2.
+This lathe was designed and developed by Mr. Sakai during the early 1950s and, originally, intended for sale but to help with production of his large-format box cameras.
 However, so successful did the lathe prove that it found a ready home market (few machine tools of the type were available in Japan at the time) followed by strong overseas sales where the competitive price undercut similar machines from Germany (Lorch and Boley Leinen) and America (Levin and Derbyshire).

 Although sales of the original ML1 were limited (if you have one, or any sales or service literature, the writer would be interested to hear from you) the later and far more common ML210 and ML360 model-engineering types are around in considerable numbers and, being eventually manufactured in low-cost Korea, were distributed worldwide by Sakai under a variety of names: Record and Toyo in the British Isles, Sakai in the USA and Proxxon in Germany and other European countries.
 Today the same two lathes, almost unaltered save for minor improvements, are sold under the "MANIX" brand and also still appear - though modified and improved - as "Proxxon" (at one time marketed by "Sell-it-Easy", a large German-based tool distributor - check their web site for details).